Gabbar-v7/Sylvan/README.md

 ## Additional Notes

-For issues or feature requests, open a new [GitHub Issue](https://github.com/Gabbar-v7/Sylvan/issues).
+For issues or feature requests, open a new [Issue](https://github.com/Gabbar-v7/Sylvan/issues).